If your ground floor timber floors have become infested with insect damage or dry rot you might choose to replace them with concrete floors.

 You may also need to apply for Planning Permission, if you are constructing a new building.
 We go into this in more detail in our Planning Permission project.

 Where we indicate insulation on the drawing, we should point out that this must be to the specification shown by the architect, if it is required.

 If you have Cavity walls then bear in mind that a new concrete floor could bridge the cavity at doorways where the floor screed meets up with a door frame.
-You can find out more in DIY Doctor’s Cavity Walls Project about how to deal with this.
+You can find out more in our Cavity Walls Project about how to deal with this.

 Repairing a Concrete Floor

 Concrete floors are very durable and are relatively maintenance free during their long life.
 However if there were any problems with the original laying of the base it is possible that, if you have an existing concrete floor, it may need some repair or maintenance after it has been down for a period of time.

 - Open joints between the edge of the slab and the walls – This can cause floor-to-wall damp, resulting in damp patches, wet and dry rot in skirting boards, and ‘salting’ in plaster